Elko Service Unit

 The Elko Service Unit is the one of the leaders in quality care for the Phoenix Area Indian Health Service.
 Many of our Government Performance Results Act (GPRA-quality indicators were the highest for all of Phoenix Area as well as the nation.
 For more information on Phoenix Area Quality of Care, please visit the IHS Quality of Care website.

 Elko is a vital, busy and prosperous town located between Salt Lake City and Reno and offers a great selection of goods and services.
 Private housing is available in Elko as well as many rental opportunities.
-We have our own regional airport, 2000+ hotel rooms, 400+ RV spaces, 50+ restaurants including several excellent Basque restaurants, and 200+ retail stores including Wal-Mart, Kmart, Office Max and Home Depot.
+We have our own community college, regional airport, train station, 2000+ hotel rooms, 400+ RV spaces, 50+ restaurants including several excellent Basque restaurants, and 200+ retail stores including Wal-Mart, Kohl’s, Office Max and Home Depot.
 Although Elko boasts all the modern conveniences, much of the west remains alive here today.
 Elko offers an ideal location, a prime business climate and quality of life unmatched by any other.
 Elko has been voted the Best Small Town in America.
-The population of Elko County is 47,071.
-The combined population of Elko City and the neighboring community of Spring Creek (five miles outside of Elko City-is approximately 30,000.
+The population of Elko County is 55,166.
+The combined population of Elko City and the neighboring community of Spring Creek (five miles outside of Elko City-is approximately 36,995).
 This part of Nevada offers over 300 days of sunshine a year with warm dry days in spring, summer, and fall, along with crisp sunny winters.
 The elevations in Elko County range from 5,000 to 11,000 feet.

 The city of Elko itself sits at an elevation of 5,060 feet.
 This high desert community experiences four mild seasons.
 Fall is spectacular, heralding in warm days and cool evenings.
 Winter months bring average high temperatures between 37-43 degrees.
 Spring months bring warmer temperatures accompanied by cool nights.
 During the warm summer months, the average high falls between 80-90 degrees.